- Young people playing the recorder for fun or more seriously, taking part in competitions and attending master-classes

 Young Person / Student membership

 Wherever you live in the world, you can take out personal membership of the SRP, for an annual subscription of £25.00 in the UK and Ireland or £29.00 elsewhere.
 If you join for the first time after 1 January, your subscription will be only £12.50 (£14.50 outside the UK and Ireland).
 If you would like to play in a branch, please contact the branch where you can make one payment to cover both your main subscription and an additional modest branch subscription.

 To play with any branch of the SRP and to become part of that very special community, you need to pay both your main subscription, which gives you membership of the Society with all its benefits; plus the branch subscription.
 The branch subscription will vary depending on which branch you join but it will give you all the benefits of playing with others under experienced conductors!
-And, if you are new to SRP and join after 1 January, the subscription will be half-price for the rest of the membership year.
+And, if you are new to the SRP and join after 1 January, the subscription will be half-price for the rest of the membership year.
 An unmissable offer!
 Still not sure?
 Why not try out playing at a branch meeting before you decide.
 If you decide to join, you can pay your subscription through the secretary of the branch.

 For as little as £50, orchestras can enjoy regular issues of Recorder Magazine, with the possibilities of having concerts to be performed mentioned in it, the Society’s public liability insurance, web space on this site to promote concerts and other activities, and above all membership of the recorder community which SRP represents.